zeromicro/portal/docs/introduction.md

 ## 4. Future development plans of go-zero

-* automatic generate API mock server code, make the client debugging easier
+* automatic generation of API mock server code, make the client debugging easier
-* automacit generate simple integration tests for the server side from the .api files
+* automatic generation of simple integration tests for the server side from the .api files

 ## 5. Installation